TheDavSmasher/BossesHelper/README.md

 - **MakePlayerTakeDamage**: Useful to extend utility from the Health System to set custom parameters to take damage.
 - **GetBossHealthTrackerComponent**: Returns a component that allows any entity that can track a number to use the Boss Health Bar entity display for it.
   - The integer can represent anything, and can be represented in multiple ways.
+- **GetGlobalSavePointChangerComponent**: Returns a Global Save Point Changer Component.
+  - If added to an entity your mod cannot edit, it **must** be added with the **CreateGlobalSavePointOnEntityOnMethod** export, so the IL Hook can be applied.
+  - If added to an entity your mode is able to edit, to activate its Save Point Changing method, call the Component's `Update` method or make it `Active`.
+Each change or usage should do this.
+The component starts inactive, and calling Update will force it to be inactive.
+The logic is kept in `Update` so it can be called without having it be its specific type when handled.
+- **CreateGlobalSavePointOnEntityOnMethod**: Creates and adds a Global Save Point Changer component on the entity provided, and creates an IL hook on that entity's method that will trigger the Save Point update.
+  - As of current release, this IL hook has not been fully tested, but many other bugs have been fixed that an update release was needed.

 The Mod Import Name is `"BossesHelper"`.